-- 1. Traffic management measures (e.g. traffic control devices and signing for prohibition of certain type vehicles, time use restrictions for certain type vehicles, modified speed limits, and exclusive lane designations); - 2.
-Alignment modifications; - 3.
-Acquisition of property rights for construction of noise barriers by donation, purchase or condemnation; - 4.
-Acquisition of the balance of a noise-sensitive property from which there is a taking, if acquisition is less expensive than other methods; - Acquisition of right of way for landscaping adjacent to noise barriers and for buffer zones.
+- Traffic management measures (e.g., traffic control devices and signing for prohibition of certain type vehicles, time use restrictions for certain type vehicles, modified speed limits, and exclusive lane designations); - 2.
+Alteration of horizontal and vertical alignments; - 3.
+Acquisition of property rights for construction of sound barriers by donation, purchase or condemnation; - 4.
+Acquisition of the balance of a noise-sensitive property from which there is a taking, if acquisition is less expensive than other methods; - 5.
+Acquisition of right of way for landscaping adjacent to sound barriers and for buffer zones.